Board Diversity Policy

 The Board Diversity Policy (the ”Policy”) sets out the Board of Lloyds Banking Group’s (the “Board”) approach to diversity and provides a high level indication of the Board’s approach to diversity in senior management roles which is governed in greater detail, through the Group’s policies.

 The Board places great emphasis on ensuring that its membership reflects diversity in its broadest sense.
-A combination of demographics, skills, experience, race, age, gender, educational and professional background and other relevant personal attributes on the Board is important in providing a range of perspectives, insights and challenge needed to support good decision making.
+Consideration is given to the combination of demographics, skills, experience, race, age, gender, educational and professional background and other relevant personal attributes on the Board to provide the range of perspectives, insights and challenge needed to support good decision making.

 New appointments are made on merit, taking account of the specific skills and experience, independence and knowledge needed to ensure a rounded Board and the diversity benefits each candidate can bring to the overall Board composition.